comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 This means writing out answers  to the following questions:

-1. What are our cusomters top problems?
+1. What are our customers top problems?
 2. Does our idea help to solve these problems?
-3. What would a day in the life of a custom look like befure and after our product?
+3. What would a day in the life of a customer look like before and after our product?

 At this point, the answers to these are **guesses** or **assumptions**.
 We typically do not know if the answers are true.
 It may be "obvious" that they are, but many projects fail because team members don't test "obvious" assumptions that turn out to be false.